 During the summer, warm air can linger in unfinished spaces including the attic or an attached garage.
 If you use the fan setting, your HVAC system might gradually move this warm air into the rest of your home, compelling the HVAC system to work harder to keep up with the set temperature.
-In serious heat, this may result in needing AC repair more regularly as wear and tear grows.
+In serious heat, this may result in needing AC repair more regularly as wear and tear grow.

 The opposite can occur over the winter.
 Cooler spaces like a basement will hold onto cooler air, which can eventually drift into the rest of your home.
 Keeping the fan on will sometimes pull more cold air upward, increasing the amount of heating you need to remain warm.

-If you’re still trying to determine if you should switch to the fan/on setting, keep in mind that every home and family’s comfort needs will vary.
+If you’re still trying to determine if you should switch to the fan/on the setting, keep in mind that every home and family’s comfort needs will vary.
 Leaving the HVAC system’s fan on might be ideal for you if:

 Someone in your household deals with allergies.
-Allergies and similar respiratory conditions can be stressful on the family.
+Allergies and similar respiratory conditions can be stressful for the family.
 Leaving the fan on is more likely to increase indoor air quality, helping your family breathe easier.